8ta4/quest/DONTREADME.md

 > Does `quest` autosave?

 Yes, `quest` autosaves your progress.
-You don't have to worry about saving manually; it just lets you stay focused on what you're reading.
+It's like they say, "It's better to be saved than sorry."
+You can just stay focused on what you're reading.

 > Why choose YAML over JSON for import files?